nodetool-ai/nodetool/README.md

   - **Local Execution**: Run models locally using Ollama and Hugging Face, leveraging your own hardware.
   - **Remote Execution**: Outsource processing to cloud services like Replicate, OpenAI, and Anthropic.
 - **Model Manager**: Browse and manage cached local models; download recommended models directly from the Hugging Face Hub.
+- **Asset Browser**: Import and manage media assets in your workflows.
+- **ComfyUI**: Import ComfyUI workflows and nodes into NodeTool.
 - **Model-Agnostic Integration**: Utilize state-of-the-art AI models from various sources.
 - **Multimodal Support**: Handle images, text, audio, video, and more in a single workflow.
 - **API Integration**: Run AI tools from websites or mobile apps.